system76/docs/_articles/switch-from-macos-to-popos.md

 ![launchpad open](/images/macOS-Screenshots/launchpad-open.png)

-Both macOS and Pop!\_OS have a quick method for showing you your installed applications in an icon grid.
+Both macOS and Pop!\_OS have a method for showing installed applications in an icon grid.

 In macOS this feature is called Launchpad and is represented by the rocket-ship icon.

 **Pop!\_OS**
   - Show Applications